 There is plenty to discover in Argentina!
 Visit tropical rainforests, ride through the pampas or cactus deserts and have your picture taken in front of the glistening ice-blue glacial fields.
 A vast stretch of 3700km lies between the most northern and the most southern Argentine city – Enough space to explore a unique and foreign world with its fascinating culture, breathtaking landscapes and hospitable residents.

-A breathtaking natural wonder and an absolute must-see destination for every traveler in Argentina are the Waterfalls of Iguazú: Experience how thousands of liters of water plummet fiercely from a height of 70 meter into a deep gorge.
+A breathtaking natural wonder and an absolute must-see destination for every traveller in Argentina are the Waterfalls of Iguazú: Experience how thousands of litres of water plummet fiercely from a height of 70 meters into a deep gorge.
 Along the 3km long front of the waterfalls, countless islands are scattered and the vast amounts of water produce all kinds and sizes of rainbows when the sun is shining.
 Explore the national park on foot or make a boat tour, which takes you close to the biggest fall named “Devil’s Abyss” (Garganta del Diablo)!

 Many of these Christian Indian villages were destroyed during the border wars during the 19th century and their ruins have been successively covered by the jungle.
-The most beautiful and still visitable of the Jesuit missions is “Ignacio Mini”, containing arcade ambulatories, buildings made of basalt, and Indian church paintings.
-Also worthwhile visiting are the missions of Santa Ana, Loreto, Candelaria and Santa Maria.
+The most beautiful and still visitable Jesuit missions is “Ignacio Mini”, containing arcade ambulatories, buildings made of basalt, and Indian church paintings.
+Also, worthwhile visiting are the missions of Santa Ana, Loreto, Candelaria and Santa Maria.

 The Ischigualasto Provincial Park is located 320 km north of San Juan.
 Together with the Talampaya National Park it constitutes a huge eroded landscape of about 6000km2.
 In the “Valle de la Luna” (Valley of the Moon) countless science fiction movies have been filmed.
 Wind and water (millions of years ago there used to be huge lakes in that area) have shaped the rocks into great sculptures.
 Fossils, dinosaur marks, petrified grasses and ferns show that life existed in this exact place 200 millions of years ago.
 Among other things, the oldest dinosaur skeleton was found here!

 The Nature Preserve Península Valdés is a peninsula on the Atlantic Coast of Patagonia.
 Annually, between May and December, the whales of the southern region gather there for mating.
-From the bay of Puerto Piramides one can make a boat trip out onto the open sea to witness this extraordinary event.
-Also, the peninsula is home to other species: sea lions, elephant seals, and even the biggest penguin colony (several million animals) outside of the Antarctica.
+From the bay of Puerto Piramides, one can make a boat trip out onto the open sea to witness this extraordinary event.
+Also, the peninsula is home to other species: sea lions, elephant seals, and even the biggest penguin colony (several million animals) outside the Antarctic.

 Rock paintings can be found in plenty of mountainous regions in Argentina.
 But the most famous is the rock art in the “Cueva de las manos pintadas” (“Cave of the painted hands”) in the canyon of Río Pinturas in the northwest of Santa Cruz.
 There, you can find depictions of hands dating back to about 7350 B.C.
 Furthermore, paintings of hunting scenes, of animals like llamas and pumas, that are still to be found in the region today, are shown.
 It is assumed that the descendants of those tribes that created the rock paintings had lived in these caves until the arrival of the first European settlers in the 17th century.